A Librarian’s Guide to Choosing the Right Book for You!

-There’s no question that reading is important — it educates, inspires, entertains, and so much more.
-But with thousands of books published every week, how does a reader (especially one that is just getting into reading) decide which one to pick up?
-This question often occurs for me both because of my work as a librarian and because I am a reader myself!
+There’s no question that reading is essential — it educates, inspires, entertains, and so much more.
+But with thousands of books published every week, how does a reader (especially one just getting into reading) decide which one to pick up?
+This question often occurs to me because of my work as a librarian and a reader myself!
 So how does one choose what to read?

 Read What You Like